JoinColony/colonyJS/docs/_API_ColonyNetworkClient.md

 ### `getSkill.call({ skillId })`

-Get information about a domain.
+Get information about a skill.

 **Input**